andoinzu/My-box/README.md

  # description

-hi im andrew 22yrs old inspiring as vtuber artist,a anime fan,gamer and still beginner in programming
+hi im andrew 22yrs old inspiring as vtuber artist,a anime fan,gamer and still beginner in programming.
+I am introvert person but talk active with my friends i can cook and i like collecting cute stuff

 ## Expertise
 - ✏️ traditional art